Zomis/FactorioMods/factorio-search-engine_0.0.1/README.md

 Search for prototypes - electric generators, electric distributors, logistics-related things... ("type") Search as soon as you click the first search button, search for all possibilities and show the total results for each as time goes by
 Search for train stop name - Where the hell are all those "Unused" stations anyway?
+GROUP BY functionality?
+Such as "Find all assembling machines, group by product/recipe" (show grouped-by-thing, count, sum of count property?)
-WiM integration - click on something in WiM (left/right-click like FNEI) to launch search for producers/consumers with extra filter not-enough-ingredients-of-that-kind
+ORDER BY functionality?
+Such as "closest" or "highest count" WiM integration - click on something in WiM (left/right-click like FNEI) to launch search for producers/consumers with extra filter not-enough-ingredients-of-that-kind
 Handle special items, such as "item with inventory"